F-Sossi/DescriptorWorkbench/config/YAML_CONFIGURATION_GUIDE.md

 | `"libtorch_sosnet"` | SOSNet CNN | ✅ | CPU/GPU |
 | `"dnn_patch"` | ONNX-based CNN | ✅ | CPU |

+**SURF extended (128D)**: add `extended: true` to a SURF descriptor (or composite component) to use 128-dimensional SURF instead of the 64D default.
+Useful for dimension-safe fusion (e.g., weighted_avg with SIFT/DSPSIFT at 128D).

 #### Pooling Strategies

 ##### No Pooling (Default)